GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

-TensorWave was founded in December 2023 in Las Vegas by Darrick Horton, Jeff Tatarchuk, and Piotr Tomasik.
-The company raised $100M in Series A funding (May 2025) led by Magnetar and AMD Ventures, with total funding of $146.7M.
+TensorWave was founded in 2023 in Las Vegas by Darrick Horton, Jeff Tatarchuk, and Piotr Tomasik.
+It closed a $100M Series A in May 2025 led by Magnetar and AMD Ventures (about $147M total funding, including a $43M SAFE), and disclosed ARR exceeding $100M.
 TensorWave is an AMD-exclusive GPU cloud provider.

 While most neoclouds build on NVIDIA infrastructure, TensorWave bet entirely on AMD’s Instinct line.
-The company deployed the largest AMD training cluster in North America (8,192 MI325X GPUs) and was first to deploy large-scale direct liquid-cooled AMD GPU infrastructure.
-TensorWave has over 1GW of capacity and holds SOC 2 Type II and HIPAA certifications.
+It deployed the largest AMD training cluster in North America (8,192 MI325X GPUs, announced July 2025) and was first to deploy large-scale direct liquid-cooled AMD GPU infrastructure.
+It holds SOC 2 Type II, ISO 27001, and HIPAA certifications.

 Infrastructure

-TensorWave operates US-based data centers purpose-built for AMD GPUs.
-The infrastructure uses Aviz ONES fabric for 400Gb Ethernet networking with RoCE (RDMA over Converged Ethernet) rather than InfiniBand.
+TensorWave operates US data centers (Arizona, plus Pennsylvania capacity added in Q1 2026) purpose-built for AMD GPUs.
+The infrastructure uses Aviz ONES fabric for RoCE-based Ethernet networking rather than InfiniBand.
+(Its Dublin presence is an EMEA sales office, not a data center.)

 Strengths